What Is Deck Resurfacing?

 - Structural damage (in severe cases)

-With these common red flags in mind, determine whether your decking only requires a different maintenance regimen or if a complete redo is in order to improve the area’s safety, durability, and appearance.
+If any of these red flags appear, you’ll need to determine whether your decking requires a different maintenance regimen or if a complete redo is in order to improve the area’s safety, integrity, durability, and appearance.
 The overall condition of the materials and the structure will define the complexity of the task.

 Additional variables to consider are grading, drainage, surrounding natural elements, and existing structures.
-You want the pool deck to look great and hold up, as well as fit your current lifestyle.
-An important question to ask is if you want the decking to simply be an extension of your existing pool or if you want to turn it into a more extensive outdoor living space.
+You want your pool deck to look great and hold up, as well as fit your current lifestyle.
+When it’s time to resurface, a question to keep in mind is whether you want the decking to serve as an extension of your existing pool or if you’re ready to expand the area into a broader outdoor living space.

 Option 1: The DIY Approach

-Specific pool building experience comes with knowledge of the complexities of deck resurfacing.
-A skilled contractor will understand the risks involved, as well as the best materials and techniques.
-Depending on the scope of the pool deck resurfacing project, the renovations can be more similar to a regular construction project.
+Specific pool building experience comes with knowledge of the complexities of resurfacing a pool deck.
+A skilled contractor will understand the risks involved, as well as the best materials and techniques to use.
+Depending on the scope of the resurfacing project, the renovations can approximate a full-blown construction project.

-A typical pool deck resurfacing project may include etching and grounding to prepare the top, pressure washing, mixing and applying the new product, spraying, rolling, troweling, and sealing.
+A typical resurfacing project may include etching and grounding to prepare the surface, pressure washing, mixing and applying the new product, spraying, rolling, troweling, and sealing.

 If you don’t have much experience in the pool or decking industries, you could be at risk of losing time and money, even depreciating the value of your home.
-We highly recommend getting the help of a professional.
+We recommend getting the help of a professional who has plenty of experience with this type of work.

-Option 2: Finding A Pool Deck Resurfacing Contractor
+Option 2: Finding an Experienced Contractor to Resurface Your Pool Deck

-Now that you may be convinced it’s best to look for an expert to resurface your pool’s deck, let’s go over some of the criteria to find the right contractor.
-Begin your online research with these items in mind:
+When you start looking for an expert to resurface your pool’s deck, think about the criteria for finding the right contractor.
+Begin your online research with these thoughts in mind:

 - Consider how long the company has been in the industry, and verify its record of completed pool construction and renovation projects.
 In this case, more is better.
-Newer, less experienced players may offer lower costs but bring risks.
-Be careful!
+Newer, less experienced players may offer lower prices but bring higher risks.
+Proceed with caution.

 - Ask your neighbors if they can recommend a particular company, and don’t be afraid to ask contractors for references.

 - See if the company provides you with a timeline.
-They should determine the project’s estimated finish date based on full-time dedication from an entire team of experts.
+They should determine the project’s estimated finish date based on the commitment of a team of experts.

 - Review their terms, paying close attention to liability, warranties, training, and licenses.

-- Ask about their quality assurance procedures during and after the pool deck resurfacing.
+- Ask about their quality assurance procedures during the project and after the work is completed.

 It’s an added value if your contractor can think outside the box and propose creative ideas that will fit your goals, budget, and lifestyle.
 By choosing the right company, you can take this opportunity to upgrade your pool deck with modern features, such as: